 n Vibratory hammers may be reviewed for use in clays and sands where the driven pile capacity is based primarily on end bearing into bedrock.

-n All requests for approval to use vibratory hammers shall be forwarded to the Office of Construction for review.
+n All requests for approval to use vibratory hammers shall be forwarded to the Office of Construction and Materials for review.

 n If request is approved, the vibratory hammer can be used only after the pile tip elevation has been established as required by Specification 2501.03, A, 4, a.

 A good check for size of gravity hammer is

 provided in Specification Appendix Table

 guide when checking maximum and minimum size of hammer being requested by the